 Voyager vs. BlockFi - Which is Better for You?

-While both Voyager and BlockFi offer good interest rates on deposits, we believe Voyager is an overall better choice as they offer nearly identical interest rates while at the same time offering one of the best low-fee ways to buy into cryptocurrency.
+While both Voyager and BlockFi offer good interest rates on deposits, we believe Voyager is an overall better choice as they offer slightly better interest rates on deposits while at the same time offering one of the best low-fee ways to buy into cryptocurrency.

 We hope to give you the information you need to decide for yourself which is better for you — personally we use both BlockFi and Voyager as they both have advantages that we’ll outline below, and we believe they’re both trustworthy — not to mention they both offer great sign-up bonuses that we’ll go over towards the end of this article.